rustinphares/pdf2htmlEXwiki/Building.md

 #### Optional

-* SVG Support, to generate SVG background images and convert Type 3 fonts
+* To generate SVG background images and process Type 3 fonts
  * cairo >= 1.10.0 with SVG support
  * FreeType
  * Add `-DENABLE_SVG=ON` to `cmake`
 * To add hinting information for TTF fonts
  * ttfautohint
- * run pdf2htmlEX with `--external-hint-tool=ttfautohint` to enable it
+ * Run pdf2htmlEX with `--external-hint-tool=ttfautohint`
 * To optimize CSS and JavaScript code with YUI Compressor and closure-compiler
  * java >= 6